dee0xeed/edsm-in-zig-demo-2/README.md

 * WORKER (many instances, kept in a pool when idle)
 * RX/TX (many instances, also kept in pools)

-This we have 3-level hierarchy here.
+Thus we have 3-level hierarchy here.

 ### LISTENER